George Plimpton (1927-2003)

-I first met George in the mid-1960s, and I remember, early in our friendship, driving with him from New York to Easthampton on a summer afternoon, stopping first at a New Jersey fireworks factory to pick up supplies for a July Fourth party.
+I first met George in the mid-1960s, and I remember, early in our friendship, driving with him from New York to Easthampton on a summer afternoon, stopping first at a New Jersey fireworks factory to pick up supplies for a 4th of July party.
 There we saw the shacks where the fireworks were made, and the men— some with missing finger joints—who made them, and a three-legged goat tethered to a post.
 The fireworks were loaded into the trunk of George’s little gray Mercedes convertible.
 If we had an accident, he said, as we made for the Long Island Expressway, at least we would go out with a bang.

 Many years later, though he died quietly in his sleep, he did go out with a bang, leaving an enormous space where he once stood.